melosso/trignis/README.md

 ## License

 Free for open source projects and personal use under the **AGPL 3.0** license.
-For more information, please see the [LICENSE](license) file.
+For more information, please see the [license](LICENSE) file.

 ## Contributing